 Advertisers have channels of their own in the real world that are often overlooked in the discussion of their ability to reach and promote.
 The power of point of sale distribution for a product like nail polish, detergent or beverages, will be revalued and resurrected as a key element in content promotion and audience participation.
 Something old is new!

-People: Consumers have gone along the journey of discovering streaming content with the providers, cord cutting, trialing new offerings and establishing new viewing habits.
-In the short term they will continue to evaluate the comparative offerings in terms of price and content range.
-However as they discover content they like on the big screen, they will want to be able to transition their viewing to which-ever time-slot or device they prefer, so mobile download will increasingly become a competitive essential.
+People: Consumers have gone along the journey of discovering streaming content with the providers, cord-cutting, trialling new offerings and establishing new viewing habits.
+In the short term, they will continue to evaluate the comparative offerings in terms of price and content range.
+However as they discover content they like on the big screen, they will want to be able to transition their viewing to which-ever time-slot or the device they prefer, so the mobile download will increasingly become a competitive essential.

 If you would like more insights into what’s going on the streaming video industry moving forward and find your place in it, contact Wanted Consulting – Reward Offered.